Skip to content

 2. Meaningful File Names

-The file name appears in the build log when the rule fires. rule-42.ccr helps no one. controller-must-end-controller.ccr immediately tells you what's wrong.
+The file name (without extension) is the rule ID: it appears in the JSON and SARIF reports and is what you write in suppression comments. rule-42.ccr helps no one. controller-must-end-controller.ccr immediately tells you what's wrong.

 Convention: kebab-case, verb phrase where possible.